 In September 2014 we published guidance on how communications providers should set charges to meet these obligations, and in March 2015 published a Statement setting out the maximum level of charges for the period 1 May 2015 to 31 March 2018.
-This document sets out our proposals for consultation based on updated analysis of the maximum level of charges for the period April 2018 to March 2021.
+In July 2017, we consulted on proposals based on updated analysis of the maximum level of charges for the period April 2018 to March 2021.
+This document sets out our decision on the maximum level of those charges.